ale-knk/bike-rental-demand-pred/README.md

     pip install .
     ```

+## Source Data

+The data for this project is sourced from Kaggle.
+You can download the dataset (a `.zip` file) from [Kaggle Bike Sharing Dataset](https://www.kaggle.com/datasets/benhamner/sf-bay-area-bike-share).

+A step-by-step example on how to setup `data/` directory could be:

+1. **Download the dataset**

+    Visit the [Kaggle Bike Sharing Dataset](https://www.kaggle.com/datasets/benhamner/sf-bay-area-bike-share) page and download the zip file containing the data.

+2. **Decompress the dataset**

+    Once downloaded, decompress the zip file and place the contents into the `data/` directory of the project:

+    ```bash
+    unzip path_to_zip_file -d data/
+    ```

+With this in place, `pybike` package can be freely used.

 ## Usage

 Overall, this package provides two primary tools: one for training models and another for making predictions with them.